jktan-arrivo/technical-test/backend/database/mysql/ question1.md

 | 13  | Afifah | IT | 28000 | active |
 | 14  | Afifi | IT | 2000 | inactive |
 | 15  | Prusse | Analytic | 21000 | inactive |

+**TASK:**
+Write the SQL query to get the forth maximum salary of an employee from employees table above.